-In Part 3 of the trial, patients with locally advanced or metastatic non-resectable colorectal cancer with MAPK pathway alterations, specifically BRAFV600E and KRASG12C mutations, and co-occurring resistance gene amplifications, as determined by standard NGS testing, will be enrolled in the corresponding module.
-The goal of Part 3 is to evaluate preliminary combination anti-tumor activity at the combination recommended Phase 2 doses.
+In Part 3 of the trial, patients with locally advanced or metastatic non-resectable colorectal cancer with MAPK pathway alterations, specifically BRAF^{V600E} and KRAS^{G12C} mutations, and co-occurring resistance gene amplifications, as determined by standard NGS testing, will be enrolled in the corresponding module.
+The goal of Part 3 is to evaluate preliminary combination antitumor activity at the combination RP2Ds.

 We expect to enroll a total of approximately 140 to 190 patients in this trial.
-Should any cohort of the trial demonstrate compelling signs of clinical anti-tumor activity, along with acceptable safety and tolerability results, we would seek to engage with the FDA and other global regulatory bodies to discuss potential registrational paths, including the designs of any additional clinical trials we may need to conduct to support potential registrations for BBI-825.
+Should any cohort of the trial demonstrate compelling signs of clinical antitumor activity, along with acceptable safety and tolerability, we would seek to engage with the FDA and other global regulatory bodies to discuss potential registrational paths, including the designs of any additional clinical trials we may need to conduct to support potential registrations for BBI-825.
 Based on ongoing preclinical studies as well as the future clinical data for BBI-825, we may also consider expanding this trial to pan-tumor, pan-RAS, and/or pan-RAF evaluation.